dockerizedrupal/drupalcamp-baltics-2015/README.md

 Services running on his host were not able to properly access files and directories anymore.

-In order to spend as small amount time as possible we tried at first to recover as much as possible by hand so he could at least continue his work for the day.
+In order to spend as little time as possible we tried at first to recover as much as possible by hand so he could at least continue his work for the day.

 But unfortunately the effort we put into trying to recover his system was not enough.